-Students must undertake a week's structured work placement and/or VET (TAFE Training) and relate the theory studied to their particular placement.
+Students must undertake two weeks of structured work placement and/or VET (TAFE Training) and relate the theory studied to their particular placement.
 Each student must complete a Work Placement Journal of reflections about the theory and practice of work.